A Virginia city finally removed its 800-pound slave auction block after years of deliberation - Local News 8

 A Virginia city finally removed its 800-pound slave auction block after years of deliberation

-The city of Fredericksburg, Virginia, has removed an auction block that African Americans were forced to stand on as they were displayed and sold as slaves.
+The city of Fredericksburg, Virginia, has removed an auction block marking the spot where African Americans were once displayed and sold as slaves.

 The 800-pound slave auction block was removed from a downtown corner Friday morning after nearly two years of deliberation among City Council, months of legal action that threatened to keep the stone in place, and weeks of postponement due to the state’s coronavirus restrictions.

-Note: CLARIFICATION: An earlier version of this story referred to the auction block as a stone on which slaves once stood.
-It isn’t known exactly what role the stone played in the auctioning of slaves.